th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

   implementations.

-You might have expected that IPCPs themselves would be elements of the rumba model, and they are.
+You might have expected that IPCPs themselves would be elements of the Rumba model, and they are.
 They are not directly defined but, as we shall see in short, inferred from the layer definitions.

 We still need to import the testbeds we will use.
 As mentioned, we